 A view of Enceladus southern region taken during Cassini's final close encounter with the enigmatic moon.
 Saturn can be seen in the lower background.
-Thermal image of Damascus Sulcus, one of the four Tiger Stripes near the south pole.

 Image of Samarkand Sulci, obtained during the E22 flyby at a distance of about 12,000 km.
 "Dalmatian" spots appear as a new intriguing feature.